A combination medication with lower doses could help some patients reach blood pressure goals more easily, according to researchers.

 People taking one blood pressure medication may reach their blood pressure goals more effectively if they instead take lower doses of three medications.

-That’s according to a new study in Journal of the American Medical Association (JAMA).
+That’s according to a new study in

 The research raises new questions about what type of drug therapy is best for people with mild to moderate hypertension.

 “Our study showed that you get better, faster blood pressure control by using multiple blood pressure drugs at lower doses rather than fewer blood pressure drugs at higher doses,” Ruth Webster, PhD, a researcher from the University of New South Wales in Australia, told Healthline.

 The researchers conducted a randomized clinical trial that included 700 patients in Sri Lanka with mild to moderate high blood pressure.

 Participants were either not taking medication or were taking a single medication daily when the study began.

 One group received their usual care (a single medication or no treatment) and another group was put on a medication that was a combination of three drugs.

 The combination medication included 20 milligrams (mg) of telmisartan, 2.5 mg of amlodipine, and 12.5 mg of chlorthalidone.

 Of the participants, 67 percent of those on the combination medication achieved their blood pressure goal six weeks after beginning the therapy, while 43 percent of those in the other group met their goals.